duckduckgo/duckduckgo/documentation/spice2.md

 - `header1` is the text of this header, i.e. the text displayed inside the large grey bar.

-- `source_name` is the name of the source for the "More at <source>" link that's displayed below the text of the plugin for attribution purposes.
+- `source_name` is the name of the source for the "More at <source>" link that's displayed below the text of the instant answer for attribution purposes.

 - `source_url` is the target of the "More at" link.
 It's the page that the user will click through to.

-- `template_normal` is the name of the Handlebars template that contains the structure information for your plugin.
+- `template_normal` is the name of the Handlebars template that contains the structure information for your instant answer.

-- `template_small` is the name of the Handlebars template to be used when you plugin is displayed in a stacked state.
-This isn't required, but if your plugin can provide a succint, one or two line answer this template should be used in the event that the plugin appears in the stacked state.
+- `template_small` is the name of the Handlebars template to be used when you instant answer is displayed in a stacked state.
+This isn't required, but if your instant answer can provide a succint, one or two line answer this template should be used in the event that the instant answer appears in the stacked state.
 If no template is given the stacked result will simply show the header of the spice result

 ----

-Now, let's look at the NPM plugin's Handlebars template:
+Now, let's look at the NPM instant answer's Handlebars template:

 ######npm.handlebars
 ```html